Ghana national football team

-The Ghana national football team represents Ghana in men's international football, doing it since 1957.
-The team consists of twenty players including the technical team.
-The team is nicknamed the Black Stars after the Black Star of Africa in the flag of Ghana.
-It is governed by the Ghana Football Association (GFA) the governing body for football in Ghana and the oldest football association in Africa (founded in 1920).
-Prior to 1957, the team played as the Gold Coast.
-The team is a member of both FIFA and CAF.
+The Ghana national football team represents Ghana in men's international football.
+The team is named the Black Stars after the Black Star of Africa in the flag of Ghana.
+It is governed by the Ghana Football Association, the governing body for football in Ghana.
+Prior to 1957, it played as the Gold Coast.

 Ghana qualified for the FIFA World Cup for the first time in 2006.
 The team has won the Africa Cup of Nations four times (1963, 1965, 1978, and 1982), while finishing as runners-up five times (1968, 1970, 1992, 2010, and 2015).
-After going through 2005 unbeaten, the Ghana national football team won the FIFA Best Mover of the Year Award and reached the second round of the 2006 FIFA World Cup.
-At the 2010 FIFA World Cup in South Africa, they became only the third African team to reach the World Cup quarter-finals, and in 2014 they competed in their third consecutive World Cup.
+They have also qualified for the CHAN four times, finishing as runners-up twice (2009 and 2014).

+As at November 20, 2025, Ghana ranked 72nd in the world and 17th among African football nations.

 History

-On 19 August 1962 at the Accra Sports Stadium, they played Real Madrid, who were at the time Spanish champions, former European champions and intercontinental champions, and drew 3–3.
+On 19 August 1962 at the Accra Sports Stadium, Ghana hosted Real Madrid, who were at the time Spanish champions, drawing 3–3.

-Charles Kumi Gyamfi became coach in 1961, and they won successive African Cup of Nations titles, in 1963 and 1965, and achieved its record win, 13–2 away to Kenya, after the second of these.
-They reached the final of the tournament in 1968 and 1970, losing 1–0 on each occasion, to DR Congo and Sudan respectively.
-Their domination of this tournament earned them the nickname "the Black Stars of Africa" in the 1960s.
+Charles Kumi Gyamfi became coach in 1961, leading Ghana to successive African Cup of Nations titles, in 1963 and 1965.
+The Black Stars achieved their record win, 13–2 away to Kenya, in the latter.
+They reached the final of the tournament in 1968 and 1970, losing 1–0 on both occasions, to DR Congo and Sudan respectively.
+Their domination of the tournament earned them the nickname "the Black Stars of Africa" in the 1960s.

-They failed to qualify for 3 successive African Cup of Nations in the 1970s, and qualified for the Olympic Games football tournaments, becoming the first team from sub-Saharan Africa to qualify for the Games, reaching the quarter-finals in 1964 and withdrawing after qualifying in 1976 and 1980.
-They later won the 1982 African Cup of Nations.
-After 3 failures to reach the tournament final, the 1992 African Cup of Nations saw it finish second.
+Fortunes changed for the Black Stars however, after they failed to qualify for three successive AFCONs in the 1970s.
+In the early 1980s, however, with emerging talents such as Abedi Pele, the Black Stars defeated 1982 AFCON hosts Libya in the final to win their fourth and to date, last continental title.
+Fortunes changed again however, as in the 1984 tournament, they were knocked out in the group stages, before failing to qualify for the 1986, 1988 and 1990 tournaments.
+In 1992, the Black Stars would finish runners-up to the Ivory Coast in a penalty shootout after a goalless draw, which saw every player on the pitch take a penalty, in which they were beaten 11-10, with African Footballer of the Year Abedi Pele suspended for the final.